rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

 A _ROS publisher_ is part of a ROS package.
 It is a public git repository, which is built into a running docker container on the fly when the package is being deployed.
 A _ROS subscriber_ is also a part of the same ROS package.
-It is downloaded on a device and is launched when the package is deployed.

 ## Learning objectives
-The tutorial will show you how to deploy a basic ROS package with a _ROS publisher_ running on the cloud and a
+The tutorial will show you how to deploy and establish a communication in a basic ROS package with a _ROS publisher_ and
-_ROS subscriber_ running on a device such as Raspberry PI.
+_ROS subscriber_ components running on the cloud by using a native network.
-It also shows how to use dockercompose runtime on a device.

 ## Prerequisites

-1. Device requirements
-	1. You should have access to a device (computer or Raspberry PI 2 or 3) with an internet connection.
-	2. Ensure that the [Google Chrome](https://www.google.com/chrome) browser is installed on the computer.
+1. Ensure that the [Google Chrome](https://www.google.com/chrome) browser is installed on the computer.
-	3. Ensure that the [ROS Kinetic Kame](https://wiki.ros.org/kinetic/Installation) is installed on the device.
-{{% notice note %}}
-If the device has [ROS Melodic Morenia](http://wiki.ros.org/melodic) installed on it, replace ***Kinetic*** with ***Melodic*** in all places where a specific version of ROS is asked for.
-The tutorial should still work the same.
-{{% /notice %}}
-1. You should be familiar with the below tools:
+2. You should be familiar with the below tools:
 	1. [Git](https://git-scm.com/doc)
 	2. UNIX/LINUX [command terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)
 	3. [ROS topics](https://wiki.ros.org/Topics)